ionic-team/capacitor/site/docs-md/basics/opening-native-projects.md

 # Opening Native Projects

-Capacitor uses the native IDE for each platform in order to provide required configuration, and to build, test, and deploy apps.
+<p class="intro">Capacitor uses the native IDE for each platform in order to provide required configuration, and to build, test, and deploy apps.</p>

 For iOS development, that means you must have Xcode 10 or above installed.
 For Android, [Android Studio](https://developer.android.com/studio/index.html) 3 or above.